 - If you are worried about your risk of breast cancer, contact your family doctor.

 - Breast cancer survival rates are continuing to increase each year.
-There are 28,000 women living in Ireland currently, who have survived breast cancer.
+There are more than 2,533 women living in Ireland currently, who have survived breast cancer.

 What is breast cancer?